arnosolo/blog/docs/16-resume.md

 **iOS**

-* Proficient in developing native iOS apps using Swift and SwiftUI, and publishing them to the App Store
+* Proficient in using Swift and SwiftUI to develop native iOS apps
-* Experienced with WidgetKit for creating widgets, and has experience with Live Activities
+* Experienced in using WidgetKit to create widgets, with Live Activity experience
-* Experienced in consuming RESTful APIs
+* Experienced in calling RESTful APIs
+* Able to configure Xcode Cloud for automatic iOS app builds
+* Successfully published multiple apps on the App Store
 * Not familiar with Objective-C or Storyboard

 **Android**

-* Able to develop hybrid H5 apps using Ionic and publish them on Google Play
+* Proficient in using Ionic to develop hybrid H5 apps
+* Able to configure GitHub Actions for automatic Android app builds
+* Successfully published multiple apps on Google Play
 * Not familiar with Kotlin
 * Not experienced in developing mini programs

 **Languages**
 - English